Hybanos/TOP25-GEMM/report/report.typ

 These 3 metrics give us enough information about general performace of the algorithm, its scalability across multiple cores and the efficiency of our memory accesses.

 Measurements is done on square matrices.
 For strong scaling, the size is constant ($N = 1000$).
 For weak scaling, matrix size is determined by a constant number of operations per core: $N = root(3, 1'000'000 * text("cores"))$.
-This only gives us speedup and efficiency.
+This gives us speedup and efficiency.
 Last, `perf` is used on $N = 2500$ matrices.
 This is a big enough problem, taking about 20 seconds to solve (on the base code), while giving accurate cache loads/misses ratios.

 == Result verification